-The Disability Access Center recognizes the systemic inequality of access to healthcare in our society and the role culture plays when experiencing disability.
-If you are unable to obtain third-party (i.e. tertiary) documentation of their disability as described below, or who are unsure about what qualifies as a disability, please contact our office.
+The Disability Access Center (DAC) recognizes the systemic inequality of access to healthcare in our society and the role culture plays when experiencing disability.
+Students who are unable to obtain third-party (i.e. tertiary) documentation of their disability as described below, or who are unsure about what qualifies as a disability, should contact our office.
 We are here to help.

-- Tertiary documentation includes third-party supporting documentation from external sources.
+Tertiary documentation is composed of supporting documentation from external sources.
 Tertiary documentation may include documentation from doctors, licensed therapists, other medical records, relevant assessments such as neuropsychological learning evaluations, and K-12 records such as IEPs, 504 plans, and teacher observations.

 - To establish that the student can be considered a person with a disability, and therefore eligible for protection against discrimination on the basis of disability.

-- To supplement information from the student regarding the impact of the disability.
+- To supplement information from the student regarding the impacts of disability.

-- To aid in the development of reasonable accommodations (auxiliary aids and services) designed to facilitate equal access to WWU environments on a case-by-case basis.
+- To aid in the development of reasonable accommodations (auxiliary aids and services) designed to facilitate equal access to Western on a case-by-case basis.

-- Includes a current diagnosis or otherwise verifies the nature of a disability
+- Include a current diagnosis or verification of the nature of a disability

-- Describes the effect of the disability has on the individual’s ability to access the educational or housing environment.
+- Describe effects the disability has on the individual’s ability to access the educational or housing environment

-- Explains whether the disability/health condition is permanent or temporary.
+- Provide an opinion as to whether the disability/health condition is permanent or temporary

-- Is from a qualified healthcare provider and includes:
+- Be from a qualified provider and include: